adarshsingh26/ADCOIN/README.md

 - View wallet balance.
 - View the blockchain.
 - View the mempool.
-- Can also participate in mining.
+- Can also participate in mining. \
-It is a decentralized system.Nodes are connected with each other(peer to peer connection) so there is no server involved in between.
+It is a decentralized system.
+Nodes are connected with each other(peer to peer connection) so no server involved in between.

 ## Repo contents